 How to Get to San Juan Island

-You will take the ferry from the town of Anacortes, which is about an hour and a half northeast of Seattle, to Friday Harbor, the main harbor on San Juan Island.
-Advances in technology have changed the days of going up to wait hours in advance, hoping to get on a ferry.
+You will take the ferry from the town of Anacortes, which is about an hour and a half northeast of Seattle, to Friday Harbor, the main harbor on San Juan Island (and one of the cutest towns in Washington!).
+Technological advances have changed the days of going up to wait hours in advance, hoping to get on a ferry.

-You can now reserve online, which has been such a timesaver when it comes to visiting the San Juan Islands.
-It’s still advised to get there about 45-60 minutes early, but at least you’ll know you have a spot.
+You can now reserve online, which has been such a timesaver when visiting the San Juan Islands.
+Getting there about 45-60 minutes early is still advised, but at least you’ll know you have a spot.
 Grab a breakfast sandwich and coffee at the terminal while you wait.

-Make sure to book your return trip home at the same time so you won’t be stranded when you’re trying to leave.
+Make sure to book your return trip home simultaneously so you won’t be stranded when you’re trying to leave.